exercism/website-copy/automated-comments/typescript/general/prefer_explicit_return_type.md

 TypeScript is really good at type inference and will assign a `return` type to all functions.
 But accidental changes may change that inferred type, and it may or may not cause a compilation error at the source of that change.
-Adding an explicit return type makes the compilation fail at the source.
+Adding an explicit return type may make the compilation fail at the source.